-Sensor is an electronic device that measures physical attributes such as temperature, pressure, distance, speed, torque, acceleration, etc., from equipment, appliances, machines and any other systems.
-The sensor produces electrical signal/optical signal using multiple technologies, proportional to the inputs.
+The sensor is an electronic device that measures physical attributes such as temperature, pressure, distance, speed, torque, acceleration, etc., from equipment, appliances, machines and any other systems.
+The sensor produces an electrical signal/optical signal using multiple technologies proportional to the inputs.
 These Signals are either interpreted into a readable format or passed on to the next stage for further processing.
 Sensors are broadly grouped into analog and digital sensors.
-Analog sensors measure the exact value of physical variables whereas digital sensors measure the status.
-Sensors are classified by Applications, Property sensed, Technology used and Systems where they are deployed.
+Analog sensors measure the exact value of physical variables, whereas digital sensors measure the status.
+Applications classify sensors, Property sensed, Technology used and Systems where they are deployed.
 Let’s analyze the applications of sensors in detail.

 Why We Use Sensors?

-The ability of Sensors is to measure multi various data on the activities taking place within a system, throws open plenty of use cases.
+The ability of Sensors is to measure multi various data on the activities taking place within a system that throws open plenty of use cases.

 The data measured by sensors can be used in: